 The vast majority of us knows that money has too much influence in our politics and elections.
 That’s why California Common Cause has worked to build a democracy where everyone has an equal voice and equal say.

-After years of advocacy, California Common Cause helped strengthen the public matching funds program in Los Angeles.
+After years of advocacy, in 2019 California Common Cause helped strengthen the public matching funds program in Los Angeles.
 In a huge leap forward, the Los Angeles city council voted to move to a Supermatch public financing program.
 The most significant improvement to the program is an increased match rate, up from as low as 1:1 to a 6:1 match for participating candidates in both the primary and general elections.

 • Reducing the number of donations required for eligibility from 200 to 100